abbacode/autogen/README.md

 of use, however, there is also support for multiple tables within the same worksheet.
 Examples for this will be shown under the advanced usage section.

-These tables can then be referenced from inside the word document and visio diagram templates.
+These tables can then be referenced from inside the word document and visio diagram templates using jinja2 syntax.
+For a primer on jinja2 usage refer to: https://ultraconfig.com.au/blog/jinja2-a-crash-course-for-beginners/

 ### Vertical Tables